bleaktwig/yuadrem-wiki/docs/index.md

 <!-- TODO.
 Change "God-king" to "God-suzerain" in the map. -->

 ***Pictured:***
-*Trade map of Yuadrem, drawn in 604 A.S. by Marim of Avshen under the commission of Olag, the God-Suzerain of Naptane.*
+*Trade map of Yuadrem, drawn in 604 A.S.
+(After the Schism) by Marim of Avshen under the commission of Olag, the God-Suzerain of Naptane.*
 *The region colored in green corresponds to the Seven Protectorates of the Sea.*
 *Other colors represent the tax and penalty applied to trade in those regions.*
-*This map proves the healthy state of maritime travel and trade in the golden age.*
+*This map is proof of the healthy state of maritime travel and trade during the golden age.*

 Yuadrem is a supercontinent, the only such landmass in the world Darhoc.
 The topography is varied, split by four different mountain ranges.